-On December 21, 2015, our By-laws were amended to provide for a majority standard in uncontested director elections.
-As amended, the By-laws provide that a director nominee in an uncontested election will be elected if the number of shares voted "for" the director's election exceeds 50% of the number of votes cast on the issue of that director's election (including votes FOR, AGAINST and WITHHOLD, but excluding any votes to ABSTAIN or broker non-votes).
-If a director in an uncontested election fails to receive the required number of votes for re-election in an uncontested election, the director is expected to tender his or her resignation effective upon the Board's acceptance of such resignation.
-The Nominating and Corporate Governance Committee will act on an expedited basis to determine whether to accept the director's resignation is expected to abstain from participating in any decision regarding that resignation.
+On December 21, 2015, our By-laws were amended to provide for a majority vote standard in uncontested director elections.
+As amended, the By-laws provide that a director nominee in an uncontested election will be elected if the number of shares voted "for" the director's election exceeds 50% of the number of votes cast on the issue of that director's election (including votes FOR or AGAINST, but excluding any votes to ABSTAIN or broker non-votes).
+If a director in an uncontested election fails to receive the required number of votes for re-election in an uncontested election, the director whose resignation is under consideration and will submit such recommendation for prompt consideration by the Board.
+A director whose resignation is under consideration is expected to abstain from participating in any decision regarding that resignation.
 The Nominating and Corporate Governance Committee and the Board may consider any factors they deem relevant in deciding whether to accept or reject a director's resignation.